Soluto/kubernetes-deployment-demo/README.md

 To have a better understanding of the flow, check out this [Blog Post]()

 ## Structure
-* `chart-museum`: All the is required to run [Chart Museum](https://github.com/kubernetes-helm/chartmuseum) that will hold our charts.
+* `chart-museum`: All that is required to run [Chart Museum](https://github.com/kubernetes-helm/chartmuseum) that will hold our charts.
 * `helm-chart`: All the files that are required for building the chart and publishing it to Chart Museum
 * `kubernetes`: Kubernetes file required for running the demo (create namespace and TLS secret)
 * `server`: The app that we will deploy on Kubernetes, a small web app written in [Lolcode](https://http://lolcode.org/).